nrfconnect/sdk-nrf/include/net/http_download.rst

-.. _lib_download_client:
+.. _lib_http_download:

-Download client
+HTTP downloader
 ###############

-The download client library can be used to download files from an HTTP or HTTPS server.
+The HTTP downloader library can be used to download files from an HTTP or HTTPS server.
 It supports IPv4 and IPv6 protocols.

-The file is downloaded in fragments of configurable size (:option:`CONFIG_NRF_DOWNLOAD_MAX_FRAGMENT_SIZE`), that are returned to the application via events (:cpp:member:`DOWNLOAD_CLIENT_EVT_FRAGMENT`).
+The file is downloaded in fragments of configurable size (:option:`CONFIG_HTTP_DOWNLOAD_MAX_FRAGMENT_SIZE`), that are returned to the application via events (:cpp:member:`HTTP_DOWNLOAD_EVT_FRAGMENT`).

-The library can detect the size of the file that is downloaded and sends an event (:cpp:member:`DOWNLOAD_CLIENT_EVT_DONE`) to the application when the download has completed.
+The library can detect the size of the file that is downloaded and sends an event (:cpp:member:`HTTP_DOWNLOAD_EVT_DONE`) to the application when the download has completed.

 The library can detect when the server has closed the connection.
 When it happens, it returns an event to the application with an appropriate error code.
-The application can then resume the download by calling the :cpp:func:`download_client_connect` and :cpp:func:`download_client_start` functions again.
+The application can then resume the download by calling the :cpp:func:`http_download_connect` and :cpp:func:`http_download_start` functions again.

 The download happens in a separate thread which can be paused and resumed.

-Make sure to configure :option:`CONFIG_NRF_DOWNLOAD_MAX_FRAGMENT_SIZE` in a way that suits your application.
+Make sure to configure :option:`CONFIG_HTTP_DOWNLOAD_MAX_FRAGMENT_SIZE` in a way that suits your application.
 A large fragment size requires more RAM, while a small fragment size results in more download requests, and thus a higher protocol overhead.
 If the size of the file being downloaded is larger than a hundred times the size of one fragment, the server might close the HTTP connection after the hundreth fragment has been transfered.
 The library is able to detect when the server has closed the HTTP connection